College of Liberal Arts & Social Sciences > Academics > Philosophy > Student Resources > Fellowship Timelines

 Note 2: One second-year student participates in the year-long ENS Exchange Program (for details about this program, see Appendix 4: ENS Exchange Program).

-Student enrolls in six courses and, in addition, teaches four courses over the three quarters of the academic year.
+Student enrolls in six courses and, in addition, teaches three courses over the three quarters of the academic year.

-Student continues to participate in the Teaching Practicum in the Autumn and Winter Quarters.
+Student continues to participate in the Teaching Practicum in the Autumn and Winter Quarters and officially enrolls in PHL 697: Graduate Teaching Practicum in the Spring Quarter.

 Student prepares application for the Writing Quarters program.
 For further details about the relevant structure and timeline for Year Three, see Appendix 7: Writing Quarters, Section I: Year Three.

-Student enrolls in three courses and teaches four courses over the three quarters of the academic year.
+Student enrolls in three courses and teaches three courses over the three quarters of the academic year.

-Students qualifying for the Writing Quarters program do not teach during the Spring Quarter.
-For further details about the structure and timeline for Year Four, see Appendix 7: Writing Quarters, Section I: Year Four.
+Students qualifying for the Writing Quarters program do not teach during the Spring Quarter (reducing their teaching load to two courses).
+For further details about the structure and timeline for Year Four, see Appendix 6: Writing Quarters, Section I: Year Four.

 PhD Dissertation Procedure